 It’s easy to forget about a parking ticket.
 However, you should make sure you don’t!
 Once your council issues a default, the small fee can stain your credit score for up to 5 years.

 Too many loan applications in a short period of time will negatively impact your credit score.
-Space out your applications instead to ensure that you get good interest rates and loan terms offered.
+In order to avoid this, you could space out your applications instead to ensure that you are offered loans with good interest rates and loan terms.

-Paying your phone over time releases financial stress from you.
-However, you are signing an instalment loan and your credit provider might pull a hard enquiry that will affect your credit score short-term.
+If you apply for a post-paid phone plan, then you are effectively signing an instalment loan and the company you apply with might pull a hard enquiry that will affect your credit score short-term.

 While divorce itself won’t affect your credit score, the mess created while sorting out joint finances might.
 If you have any joint bank accounts or have co-signed for a loan, you are equally reliable to pay outstanding bills.
 Make sure that you and your ex-partner sort out who pays for what early in the process and that you both stick to it.
 Otherwise, it can take years for your credit score to recover!